 “The reason we serve here at Bucharest Christian Academy is for the parents,” says Eric.
 “Yes, the kids are who we’re serving, but we’re here for the parents.
 They need to be able to do the work that God has called them here to Bucharest to do, whether it’s church planting, working with orphans, or helping the Romanian church mobilize to do missions themselves.
 Whatever that calling is for them, the parents need to know their kids are being cared for, and we are here to care for those kids.”

 Eric and Heather also see the value in investing in the students.
 “It’s a good thing to invest in the lives of MKs, because they’re the future leaders.
-Their parents have shown them the way to be missionaries.
-They are the next wave of missionaries.
+Their parents have shown them the way to be mission workers.
+They are the next wave of mission workers.
 They’re the next wave of church leaders.
 They’re going to be going back to the States with the view of the world,” says Eric.

 What’s a MK or TCK?